btoll/benjamintoll.com/content/post/extending_git.md

 </ol>

 <blockquote>
-<p>I have a repo called <a href="https://github.com/btoll/git-init">git-init</a> where I&rsquo;ve collected all of my extensions, aliases and hooks.
-Check out the <a href="https://github.com/btoll/git-init/blob/master/README.md">README</a> for examples!</p>
+<p>I've collected all of my extensions, aliases and hooks in my <a href="https://github.com/btoll/dotfiles/tree/master/git-hub">dotfiles repository</a>.
+Check out the `README` for examples!</p>
 </blockquote>

 <h2 id="faves">Faves</h2>